siwells/simonwells.org/README.rst

 =======
-SiWells
+simonwells.org
 =======
-This is the repo for my github account pages
+This is the repo for my website at www.simonwells.org